Reducing excess fuel consumption, engine running time and emissions

 • Gearbox in neutral position

-When all three inputs are active for a pre-determined period of time, the V-ESU engine shutdown timer will start.
+When all three inputs are active for a pre-determined period of time, the unit's engine shutdown timer will start.
 The shutdown time period can be preset to 5, 8 or 10 minutes.

 If all inputs remain active during the shutdown period, then the unit provides a switch output which can be used to break the ignition switch circuit.
-An additional switched output which is active for 30 seconds before the timer window has expired is provided for a pre-warning message provided through the Forman VMMS – “Warning, vehicle will shut down in 30 seconds”.
+An additional switched output which is active for 30 seconds before the timer window has expired is provided for a pre-warning message provided through the Ardent Multi-Message System – “Warning, vehicle will shut down in 30 seconds”.

 Vehicle Idling Legislation